 Paul Noble (b.
-1963, Northumberland, UK) lives and works in London.
-Studied at Sunderland Polytechnic and Humberside College of Higher Education.
-His work engages with the invention of new worlds and territories that lie between despair and hilarity.
-Noble was one of the founding members of City Racing (1988-89), an artist run-space in London.
-He was nominated for the Turner Prize (2012), and received Paul Hamlyn Award (2000).
-Select solo exhibitions include Paul Noble: Nobson, Museum Boijmans Van Beuningen, Rotterdam (2014); Paul Noble: The Gates, Gagosian Gallery, Athens (2013); Paul Noble Marble Hall, Laing Art Gallery, Newcastle (2011); Welcome to Nobson, Gagosian Gallery, London (2011); and Paul Noble, Gagosian Gallery, New York (2007).
-Select group exhibitions include Lines of Thought, Marta Herford Museum, Germany (2015); Drawing Now, Albertina, Vienna (2015); Horror vacui, Gagosian Gallery, Geneva (2014); Body & Void: Echoes of Moore in Contemporary Art, Henry Moore Foundation, Hertfordshire (2014); Turner Prize Exhibition, Tate Britain, London (2012); Does City/Munster Matter?, Centre of Contemporary Art, Münster (2010); Rude Britannia, Tate Britain, London (2010); Automatic Cities: The Architectural Imaginary in Contemporary Art, Museum of Contemporary Art San Diego, CA (2009); I Am By Birth a Genevese; and My Family is One of the Most Distinguished of that Republic, Forde Espace d'art Contemporain, Geneva (2009); and Future Tense: Reshaping the Landscape, Neuberger Museum of Art, New York (2008).
-His work is held in public and private collections including The British Council; Tate Britain; FRAC des Pays de la Loire; and Museum of Modern Art.
+1963, Northumberland) lives and works in London.
+Graduated from Humberside College of Higher Education, Hull (1986) and Sunderland Polytechnic, Sunderland (1983).
+Noble was nominated for the Turner Prize (2012) and was the recipient of the Paul Hamlyn Award (2000).
+Select solo exhibitions include Paul Noble: Open Shut, Musée des Beaux-Arts, La Chaux-de-Fonds (2018-19); Paul Noble, Gagosian, Geneva (2018); Paul Noble: New Works, Gagosian, San Francisco (2017); Paul Noble: Nobson, Museum Boijmans Van Beuningen, Rotterdam (2014); Paul Noble: The Gates, Gagosian Gallery, Athens (2013); Paul Noble: Marble Hall, Laing Art Gallery, Newcastle (2011); and Welcome to Nobson, Gagosian Gallery, London (2011).
+Select group exhibitions include Politics of Small Places (with Patrick Geddes), Cooper Gallery, University of Dundee, Dundee (2018); Drawing Biennial 2017, Drawing Room, London (2017); Drawing Now, Albertina, Vienna (2015); Body & Void: Echoes of Moore in Contemporary Art, Henry Moore Foundation, Leeds (2014); Turner Prize Exhibition, Tate Britain, London (2012); Does City/Munster Matter?, Centre of Contemporary Art, Münster (2010); and Rude Britannia, Tate Britain, London (2010).
+His work is held in public and private collections including The British Council, London; Tate Britain, London; and FRAC des Pays de la Loire, Carquefou.